 The Cofidis star waned following its self-imposed relegation to the second division in 2009 and the departure of key men such as Sylvain Chavanel, its most recent stage winner (2008).
 In 2018, its power sprinter Christophe Laporte narrowly missed out on a stage win in Pau, losing to Arnaud Démare in the first French one-two in a Tour de France bunch sprint since Jacques Esclassan and Yvon Bertin in Saint-Amand-les-Eaux four decades earlier.
-After a luckless performance in 2019, the team, now headed by Cédric Vasseur, boosted its firepower in the mountains by signing Guillaume Martin, who completed the Pyrenean stages in third place overall before a crash put paid to his ambitions.
+After an uninspired performance in 2019, the team, now headed by Cédric Vasseur, boosted its firepower in the mountains by signing Guillaume Martin, who came out of the Pyrenean stages in third place overall before a crash put paid to his ambitions.
 However, he still managed to finish as the top French rider and eleventh overall in the 2020 Tour and went on to take the mountains classification in the Vuelta later in the season.
-His performance level moved up another notch in 2021: 8th on the Tour and 9th on the Vuelta.
-A proponent of long breakaways at medium altitude, he has still not managed to get rid of the yo-yo habit: although second behind Tadej Pogačar after two thirds (14 stages) of last year’s Tour de France, he slid down the classification the following day after losing contact with the favourites on a descent.
+He continued his rise in 2021 with eighth place in the Tour and ninth in the Vuelta.
+A rider with a penchant for mammoth breakaways in the medium mountains, he has posted a mixed bag of performances.
+He finished stage 14, two thirds through the 2021 Tour de France, in second place overall, behind Tadej Pogačar, but the next day he lost touch with the favourites on a descent.
 At any rate, he is still a remarkably consistent rider.
 A positive COVID-19 test knocked him out of the race last year, leaving Simon Geschke to light up the stages and spend a long time in the polka-dot jersey.
 Benjamin Thomas came tantalisingly close to a stage win in Carcassonne, where the peloton swallowed him up within 500 metres of the finish line.
 However, Guillaume Martin remains the leader of Cofidis and one of France's best bets for a top 10 finish.

 - Final victory0